Battleroid/dotfiles/README.md

 X
 =

-Currently using rxvt-unicode-256color, I like what it offers over gnome-terminal, and it's nice to be able to ditch gnome-terminal completely.
-To change the default terminal under ubuntu-gnome use `sudo update-alternatives --config x-terminal-emulator` and choose.
+Currently using `rxvt-unicode-256color`.
+I like what it offers over gnome-terminal, and it's nice to be able to ditch gnome-terminal completely.

+To change the default terminal under Ubuntu (gnome) use `sudo update-alternatives --config x-terminal-emulator` and choose.

 `xinitrc` and `xprofile` are needed to properly load `Xresources`.
-Without either you get pink eye.
+Without either you get the pink eye.

-Note: replaced `gnome-screensaver` with `xscreensaver` (the launch for the daemon can be found in the i3 config).
+**Note:** I replaced `gnome-screensaver` with `xscreensaver` (the launch for the daemon can be found in the i3 config).
 Removed `gnome-screensaver` as the default by using the man page for `xscreensaver` (under gnome).
 Opted **not** to remove it just in case I bork something badly.
 It supports locking, standby, and suspend and whatnot.
-Personal prefs can go in `$HOME/.xscreensaver`.
+Personal preferences can go in `$HOME/.xscreensaver`.
 You can find the defaults under `/etc/X11/app-defaults/XScreenSaver`.

 Contains Xresources, etc.